 To ensure safety of workers, the public, and the environment, property owners must follow certain protocols after a wildfire disaster when removing structural ash and debris.
-Once USEPA teams have removed household hazardous waste (for more information on Phase I, click here), property owners may move into Phase II.
+Once USEPA teams have removed household hazardous waste in Phase I, property owners may move into Phase II.
 After Phase II is complete either via the Government Sponsored Debris Removal Program or the Private Contractor option, the county will issue a clearance and rebuilding can begin.
 A clearance will be required by the Planning Department.

-In order to be included in the Government Sponsored Debris Removal Program, please fill out the Debris Removal Right of Entry.
+In order to be included in the Government Sponsored Debris Removal Program, please fill out the Debris Removal Right of Entry form.
 Several pieces of documentation will need to be included with the Right of Entry form.
 These include copies of a government issued ID, insurance, trust documents if the property is in the name of the trust, and signed by all individuals/trustees who own the property.
 Please DO NOT submit the Right of Entry unless all information is attached.
-We can not track incomplete information.
+We cannot track incomplete information.

-It is anticipated that the Government Sponsored Debris Removal Program will begin field work the first of December.
-The last day for the county to submit completed Right of Entry forms to the state is December 15, 2020.
+The Government Sponsored Debris Removal Program began field work December 1.
+The last day for the county to submit completed Right of Entry forms to the state was December 15, 2020.

 Phase II Forms for Government Sponsored Debris Removal Program

 DocuSign it Now * PDF Form